 It’s hard to know where to stay in Bangkok and finding family accommodation in Thailand’s vibrant capital is harder still.
-Most hotels and hostels in Bangkok cater for singles and couples, but we’ve searched for the best family hotels in Bangkok, tried many and can share our reviews and recommendations here with you.
-We list hostels that have private family rooms here too, they are often a good choice and there are a couple that we use regularly for short stopovers.
-Also included here are the mid range to luxury hotels we use for special occasions.
+We’re hunting for the best family hotels in Bangkok at every price point, budget guest house, hostel, mid-range hotel and luxury resort because we travel all ways.
+Many hotels cater for singles and couples, but we’ve searched for the best hotels with family rooms or suites, tried many, and can share our reviews and recommendations here with you.

-What We Look For in Family Accommodation in Bangkok
+What We Look For in Family Hotels in Bangkok

 - Room for 3-4 people.
 When the children were younger this could involve a 1 child stays free deal in a triple room, these days we need 4 beds for our family.
 1 child stays free deals can go up to 10-12 years, but around 6-8 is the usual upper limit.

-- 1 room or apartment with 2 bedrooms.
+- 1 room, suite, or apartment with 1 or 2 bedrooms.
 Having the children in another room down the corridor just doesn’t work and feels unsafe, always go for a family room or suite.

 - A good location.
 Either within walking distance of main attractions and dining or near the river and the water taxis.
 We rarely use the BTS, it doesn’t go to the locations we are interested in.
 Metered taxis are very easy to find and very cheap.
 Tuk tuks are usually more expensive but do take a family of 4 plus luggage.